Tuesday, January 19, 2021

 Glorifying the Franchise Leagues will fetch money and help to hog the limelight more, but at least, one expects such pundits to speak the truth so that the next generation understands the value of patience and skill and intricacies of Test cricket.

-Had Pujara not lain the foundation with his snail-paced batting then it would have never possible for the young guns to push for the victory.
+Had Pujara not lain the foundation with his snail-paced batting then it would have never been possible for the young guns to push for the victory.
 It is very important to install steadiness at one end so that a sudden collapse does not engulf the whole innings.
 Pujara’s value was unquestionable in Melbourne, Sydney, and in Brisbane, he was more than impactful.

 After almost 5 overs, Pujara had faced 62 short or short-of-good-length balls from the fast bowlers and been out of control against only ten of them.
 Of the ones he didn't control, Pujara looked up for taking the blows – the strategy of occupying the crease frustrated the Australian bowlers as fatigue set in.